 It was my first black-and-white portrait shot using the Moment Cinebloom with 20% diffusion density.
 I love the diffused light during the day to achieve dreamy and truly moody black & white photography.

 I was shooting with my favourite XF35mm F2 with Aperture priority and exposure compensation.
 I changed the aperture depending on what light source and the angle of the subject.

 Considered one of the top Fuji recipes I’ve used the most, the film simulation base for this recipe is the Acros+G filter, which is great for portraits according to Fujifilm recommendations and one of the best portrait film simulations.
-This recipe might and might not work like this depending on the lighting environment, and also, do check out all the Fujifilm recipes.
+This recipe might or might not work like this depending on the lighting environment, also, do check out all the Fujifilm recipes.
 You might find one that you will like.

-Grain is turned off for Noir Bloom recipe, but you can turn it on if you like grain for a more filmy look.
+Grain is turned off for the Noir Bloom recipe, but you can turn it on if you like grain for a more filmy look.
 If you are looking for a B&W photography film simulation recipe, check the Dark Matter recipe I’ve created for street photography.

 I don’t restrict this recipe to portraits, but it can be used for streets and landscapes.
 Looking for a similar high-contrast Ricoh-like monochrome recipe?
 Check out the Dark Diary, which was fine-tuned to get similar to Ricoh’s high-contrast B&W SOOC without editing needed.

 For filmmaking and videography, the Noir Flick is great for creating B&W cinematic and classic scenes.